TheBaronOfDubstep/Interview-test-case/NHI Interview Case/NHI Interview Case/Readme.md

 ## Future development if given more time.

-If being set to expand on this solution, my first priority would be to implement a proper proxy service.
+I would attempt to add some sort of proxy service for the basic user objects, but I find that this is more of a philosophical question whether to implement or not.
+I therefore chose not to as the affected bandwidth usage, paging, and lookup should be small enough to handle this as is.

 ## Swagger UI

-I am more accustomed to using Postman (https://postman.com), but Swagger turns out to fit my needs just as well.
+I am more accustomed to using Postman (https://postman.com), but Swagger turned out to fit my needs just as well.